openwallet-foundation-labs/vc-api/apps/vc-api/docs/tutorials/resident-card-tutorial.md

 In order to test the notification functionality, you can use the "Post Test Server".
 This is a free website which allows you to view sent HTTP POST requests.
-With this service, requests are "dumped" to a "toilet" for later review.
+With this service, requests are saved to a dedicated location for later review.
 Please only use this service for this tutorial (or other non-production applications).

-To use the "Post Test Server" service with this tuorial, create a new "toilet" from the website home page.
+To use the "Post Test Server" service with this tutorial, create a new request bucket from the website home page.
 Then, in the resulting page, copy the POST URL, including the domain, into the exchange definition below.
-Creating a new "toilet" is to help you be sure that you are looking at the requests you (and not others) have created.
+Creating a new request bucket is to help you be sure that you are looking at the requests you (and not others) have created.

 ```json
 {